-After version 5.0, this is now known as Kodak Dental Imaging (KDI).
+After version 5.0, this is known as Kodak Dental Imaging (KDI).
 Also use this bridge for some Carestream products.

 There are two different Trophy bridges available:

 Simple: Use this for new installations of Trophy.
 It always uses the patient ID (PatNum) as the image folder name.

 Enhanced: Use this for existing installations of Trophy.
 The user must type in the name of the folder in the Patient Edit window for each patient.